up-to-speed/2024-11-challenge/README.md

 Then install UpToSpeed extension for VSCode, click ⏩ and Open Tours to get an overview of the codebase.
 Follow along and find a way to add yourself to the list of winners.
 You have no tokens and the owner will not help you.

-There is an easy and hard way to exploit.
+There is an easier and harder way to exploit.
+Each with separate prize.

 Submit your solution to [hi@up-to-speed.ai](mailto:hi@up-to-speed.ai)